Explore the vast depository of SWMENA data using our research tools

 5- Increased understanding and awareness of the status and needs of women by legislators and other political leaders

-The SWMENA project occurs in two phases.
-The first set of activities involves collection and analysis of data on women’s status in several areas: political representation and participation; economic participation and opportunity; poverty, ownership and social welfare; and health, violence and wellbeing.
-In each country, IFES and IWPR involve local research and advocacy organizations in defining central concepts and measurement tools used to create the questionnaires and facilitate the surveys.
+The SWMENA project occured in two phases.
+The first set of activities involved the collection and analysis of data on women’s status in several areas: political representation and participation; economic participation and opportunity; poverty, ownership and social welfare; and health, violence and wellbeing.
+In each country, IFES and IWPR involved local research and advocacy organizations in defining central concepts and measurement tools used to create the questionnaires and facilitate the surveys.

-The current phase of the project seeks to work with local partners in Morocco and Lebanon through provision of subawards.
-Under these small grants, women’s groups use SWMENA data to work on media or advocacy campaigns activities which target parliamentarians or other decision-makers to advance the status of women.
+During final phase of the project, IFS worked with local partners in Morocco and Lebanon through the provision of subawards.
+Under these small grants, women’s groups used SWMENA data to work on media or advocacy campaigns activities which targeted parliamentarians or other decision-makers to advance the status of women.

 About IFES